 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on Laparoscopic cryotherapy for renal cancer.

-It replaces the previous guidance on Cryotherapy for renal cancers (Interventional Procedures Guidance no. IPG 207, January 2007).
+It replaces the previous guidance on cryotherapy for renal cancers (NICE interventional procedures guidance 207, January 2007).

 Renal cancer occurs in the lining of the very small tubes in the kidney.
 Cryotherapy involves applying freezing temperatures to the tumour by inserting a surgical instrument (cryoprobe) through several small incisions in the abdomen (‘keyhole’ surgery), with the aid of an internal telescope and camera system (laparoscope).
 The aim is to destroy cancer cells.

 Y75.2 Laparoscopic approach to abdominal cavity NEC

 Note: Codes within category Y53.- are used as secondary codes to classify interventions that are percutaneous and require some form of image control: if the method of image control is unspecified, Y53.9 Unspecified approach to organ under image control is assigned.

 Both coding solutions have been given as historically both have been used for laparoscopic cryotherapy, the first combination should be used in preference.

 In addition the ICD-10 code C64.X Malignant neoplasm of kidney, except renal pelvis or C65.X Malignant neoplasm of renal pelvis or C79.0 Secondary malignant neoplasm of kidney and renal pelvis would be recorded.